Amazing beach experience at Makalawena Beach on the Big Island

 Getting to Makalawena beach through the Kua Bay side

-Drive down Hwy 19 from Kona until you see the large cinder cone close to the ocean with a paved road to Kehaka Kai State park (Kua Bay).
+Drive down Hwy 19 from Kona until you see the large cinder cone close to the ocean with a paved road to Kehaka Kai State park at Maniniowali Beach (Kua Bay).
 Keep driving around the cinder cone and park in the area on top before it curves down into the bay and look out for a trail area that is part of the Pu’u Kuili hike around the cinder cone.
 Follow that trail down the coastal route through to the lagoon inlet and then to the to the larger Makalawena beach area.

 A third dangerous direct route to drive to Makalawena beach

 There is another direct route from the main highway to Makalawena beach between mile markers 88 and 89.2 on the dirt road that eventually turns into very rough road that’s even difficult using a 4 WHD and extremely slow going towards the ocean.
 If you end up walking on this road instead of driving, it is 4.4 miles roundtrip from the highway.

 More details to visiting Makalawena Beach

 Check out the main website to Kehaka Kai State Park here for more details and updates to visiting any of the three beaches in the coastal park area.